April 2021 | Cleanse

 3. Cook the soup until boiling by strong fire, and stew it by slow fire for about 3 hours.
 Add some salts to the soup appropriate for drinking, and dip the ribs into soya sauce for eating.

 The soup is nutritious, but the flavor of ginseng may be a little strong.
-If you don’t like the strong flavor, you may reduce the amount of ginseng as you like, and replace the common yam rhizome with fresh Chinese yam.
+If you don’t like the strong flavor, you may reduce the amount of ginseng as you like and replace the common yam rhizome with fresh Chinese yam.

 The nerve-calming red bean and lotus seed soup

 - Wash and soak the red beans and lotus seeds in water for 2 hours.
-Put them in the electric cooker, pour in appropriate amount of water, and boil the red beans until they become soft but still take shape.
+Put them in the electric cooker, pour in the appropriate amount of water, and boil the red beans until they become soft but still take shape.